These are the terms and conditions that apply to Education Travel Agents working with LAL Language Centres.

 f) A Student may be prohibited from starting a Course or be expelled from it if the Student and/or the ETA has not paid for it according to the payment terms of the applicable Booking and Relevant Agreement.

-a) A Student may cancel a Booking (or part) provided the Student does so by written notice to the applicable Supplier School, which the Supplier School must receive not less than 14 days before the first day of the relevant Course (Start Date).
+a) A Student or ETA may cancel a Booking (or part) provided the Student or ETA does so by written notice to the applicable Supplier School.

-c) If the Student cancels a Booking (or any part of it) less than 14 days before the Start Date of the relevant, any refunds are entirely at the Supplier School’s discretion.
+v) For cancellation of the Booking Agreement less than 14 days before the Start Date, any refunds will be entirely at the Supplier School’s discretion.

-d) If the student cancels due to a visa refusal, a full refund of all fees paid (less delivery charges and any agreed third party accommodation fees) will be made, provided the Supplier School receives written notice and official documentary evidence supplied by the embassy or consulate or border official from the student of such cancellation prior to the Start Date of the relevant Course.
+c) If the Student or ETA cancels due to a student’s visa refusal, a full refund of all fees paid (less delivery charges and any agreed third party accommodation fees) will be made, provided the Supplier School receives written notice and official documentary evidence supplied by the embassy or consulate or border official from the Student or ETA of such cancellation prior to the Start Date of the relevant Course.

-e) If a Course is terminated after the Start Date, or if a Student who was to attend any Course fails to present himself or herself at the LAL language centre of the Supplier School, at which the Course is run, on the Start Date of the Course without the Student having previously cancelled the Course, the following charges will be made:
+d) If a Course is terminated after the Start Date, or if a student who was to attend any Course fails to present himself or herself at the LAL language centre of the Supplier School, at which the Course is run, on the Start Date of the Course without the Student or ETA having previously cancelled the Course, the following charges will be made:

 or, in the case of Young Learner packages:

-g) If the ETO cancels a Booking not less than 14 days before the Start Date, any insurance premium fees paid will be refunded.
+f) If the Student or ETA cancels a Booking not less than 14 days before the Start Date, any insurance premium fees paid will be refunded.

-h) If the ETO cancels a Booking less than 14 days before the Start Date, any refunds will be entirely at the Supplier School’s discretion, in accordance with the insurance company’s cancellation terms.
+g) If the Student or ETA cancels a Booking less than 14 days before the Start Date, any refunds will be entirely at the Supplier School’s discretion, in accordance with the insurance company’s cancellation terms.

 a) The Relevant Agreement starts on the date of the Relevant Agreement and continues, subject to the other terms and conditions of the Relevant Agreement, unless and until terminated by: